-A refund of your contributions is only avalable if you have less than 2 years' Qualifying Service.
+A refund of your contributions is only available if you have less than 2 years' Qualifying Service.

-A refund will be your own contributions, less your share of the cost of buying you back into S2P (formerly SERPS), less a tax charge\.
+A refund will be your own contributions, less your share of the cost of buying you back into S2P (formerly SERPS), less a tax charge.

-The Trustees will buy back your S2P benefit for you by the way of a payment to the Department for Work and Pensions.
+The Trustees will buy back your S2P benefit for you by the way of a payment to the State.
 The State will then provide you with a full S2P pension relating to your period of membership of the Scheme.